muaddibttv/tools_and_parsers/!Jen Template/ReadMe.md

     - yt_api
         - Allows you to create menu items to apply Youtube API key information to the Youtube Plugin in Kodi

+## Jen Plugin Base Templates

+- plugin-scraper-template.py
+    - Works with up to at least v1.6 of Jen Templates
+    - Template for creating a site specific scraper plugin (Like cobp, watchcartoon, topdocs, etc.)

 ## Install

 - Requires Kodi v17.x+